tomaskala/suckless/README.md

   export TERMINAL='st'
   export XINITRC="${HOME}/.config/xinitrc"

-  ### Start the X server on the user's tty if not already running.
   if [ "$(tty)" = "/dev/tty1" ] && ! pidof -s Xorg > /dev/null; then
     exec startx "${XINITRC}"
   fi